Kōdō Sawaki: Other Teachings

 Sawaki taught that he read that standing out has no benefit and being different from the community is not the way which originally upset him as a priest who in his early days hated to lose.
 Sawaki saw that people always rush to get ahead of a group.
 Sawaki stated that the dharma teaches there are demons, hungry ghosts, and beasts and a world of heavenly beings in which one goes back and forth between these worlds of desire but with zazen you cannot be turned around, you just sit.
-Sawaki offered the poem from Dogen "Without thinking that he protects rice, the scarecrow, in the mountain's small paddy, doesn't existing in vain".
+Sawaki offered the poem from Dogen "Without thinking that he protects rice, the scarecrow, in the mountain's small paddy, doesn't exist in vain".

 Sawaki stated people reading the same newspaper read different sections each with a different interest.
 Thus people look at the newspaper in accordance with their discriminating thoughts.
 When these people view things according to their thinking, the will all see things differently.
 When the do not see things through their discriminating thinking, they will recognize their commonality.
 Humans think and think and as a result make mistakes.
 Sawaki stated everybody is in their own dream and the discrepancies that exist among these dreams are the problem.
 People are shocked by revolutions and ways but they are struggles within a dream.
 After one dies, they will view it and realize it was all a dream.
 In a similar if simpler vein he stated "A horse and a cat once discussed the question, “What is happiness?”
 They couldn’t reach any agreement.”

 As a teacher, Sawaki saw many young people within the education system but he criticized the educational system stating it is stupid to test and grade and give students a number marking what is superior and inferior.
 The original aim of education was to find a meaning in life but after the Meiji Resolution school became merely a means of finding a good job.

-Opposed to expectations of payment, Sawaki stated that thequintessentialack from begging barefoot, washed his feet, ate his meal, and gave a sermon.
+Opposed to expectations of payment, Sawaki stated that the Buddha came back from begging barefoot, washed his feet, ate his meal, and gave a sermon.
 At that time Sharihotsu keeled beside him and asked him questions.
-The Buddha did is ask for money but just spoke and because it was free it was respected.
+The Buddha did not ask for money but just spoke and because it was free it was respected.
 Being a monk does not cost anything, and that's pretty good.
 Sawaki thought "no gain" is the most beautiful aspect of humans and aspiration of the Buddha of the Buddha and patriarchs is to throw away the aspiration of ordinary people.